Hall of Famer and two-time Cy Young winner Gaylord Perry dead at age 84 - KESQ

 With the Padres, Perry won his second-career Cy Young to become the first player in MLB history to win the award in both leagues.

-In 1991, Perry was inducted into the Pro Baseball Hall of Fame.
+In 1991, Perry was inducted into the National Baseball Hall of Fame.

 “We have lost another member of our Hall of Fame family thoughts and prayers go out to Gaylord Perry’s family and friends RIP my friend you’ll be dearly missed,” Baseball Hall of Famer Wade Boggs wrote in a statement on Twitter.